signavio/binge/README.md

 binge is a version-less JavaScript package management tool for monorepos.

 It helps you to:
-* achieve a clear separation of concerns through modularization by enabling the quick creation and consumption of local packages,
+* achieve a clear separation of concerns through modularization by enabling the quick creation and consumption of local packages
-* avoid dependency hell by enforcing dependency version consistency across different local packages,
+* avoid dependency hell by enforcing dependency version consistency across different local packages
 * overcome the publishing overhead of traditional packages by providing version-less local packages that otherwise behave like standalone npm packages.
-For example, binge supports npm package semantics, which enables custom lifecycle steps like testing, building and linting.
+For example, binge supports npm package semantics, which enables custom lifecycle steps like testing, building and linting

 [//]: # (To learn more about *why exactly* you should consider using binge, read our [announcement blog post]https://tech.signavio.com/2017/package-management-binge.)